PulpCattel/Spawn/README.md

 Spawn to launch the daemon the first time.
 It should never holds any funds(!) and can be safely removed.

+To generate a new spawned wallet, remove the current `spawned.json` file from the `Wallets` folder or rename it.

 At any time you can stop using Spawn and manually use the spawned.json wallet through the Wasabi's GUI or daemon.
+Sometimes you'll have to do this to manage the [change](https://docs.wasabiwallet.io/using-wasabi/ChangeCoins.html#change-coins).
+Please read carefully the documentation about change!

+Enjoy!